 Sri Lanka is home to a myriad of cultures and colourful traditions, influenced by everything from religion to neighbouring nations to European colonists.

-Many influences over the centuries has left an indelible mark on Sri Lankan cuisine too.
+Many influences over the centuries have left an indelible mark on Sri Lankan cuisine too.

 Sri Lanka’s commercial capital Colombo is a bustling metropolis and the perfect place to begin your island adventure.
 A number of tourist-friendly establishments can be found along Colombo’s beaches.